v 0.1.104

 CSS Processing

 By default, Ecopages uses plain css for styling.
-We currently provide a simple Postcss and Tailwind (v3) plugin that provides a powerful and flexible system for managing your styles.
+We currently provide a simple Postcss and Tailwind (v4 and v3) plugin that provides a powerful and flexible system for managing your styles via a preset system.
 You can customize this in your eco.config.ts file:

 const config = await new ConfigBuilder()